 “You love the music.
 I am the music.”

 I think the film structures itself using time travel as a reaction to Freddy Krueger’s popularity.
 I mentioned in my previous Phantom blog post that there have been several failed sequels for Phantom projects, and the 1989 film is a good example of this.
 They wanted to create a sequel with Englund, but it was never greenlit.
 Englund still moved forward with the project, and it became a different film called Dance Macabre (1992), which is not about the Phantom, but shares some similar characteristics.
 I am interested in the way the 1989 film was set up for a sequel, as that plays into its narrative.
 Sequel opportunity defined so many horror films from the 80s, and it became a crucial way to scare audiences.
-By leaving things somewhat ambiguous, films could suggest that the evil is not truly gone, it could still pose a threat even after the events of the narrative.
+By leaving things somewhat ambiguous, films could suggest that the evil is not truly gone, it could still pose a threat, possibly to the audience leaving the theatre.
 Nightmare on Elm Street ends that way, so does Friday the 13th and Halloween.
 These villains must outlive their films, while still being somewhat defeated in the film’s grand finale.
 They exist in this strange undead position, where their death is only momentary, they are always ready for a sequel, and ready to follow the audience home in their nightmares, as the monster is never entirely defeated.

 Want to read more on Freddy Krueger?
 Check out my earlier post on Wes Craven’s New Nightmare.